zsmith616/Applied-Trend-Analysis-in-R/README.md

 ## License
 All materials in this repository are shared under the Applied Trend Analysis in R © 2025 by BSPH Surveillance & Outbreak Response Team licensed under CC BY-NC 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/

+## Acknowledgements
+Funding for this workshop was made possible in part by cooperative agreement CDC-RFA-FT-23-0069 from the CDC’s Center for Forecasting and Outbreak Analytics.
+The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services/Centers for Disease Control and Prevention nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.